On the Utility of Equal Batch Sizes for Inference in Stochastic Gradient Descent: Introduction

 Equal batch-size (EBS) batch-means estimators are common-place in the Markov chain Monte Carlo (MCMC) literature \citep[see, e.g.][]{geyer1992,jones2006,flagel2010}.
 However, the Markov chains generated by MCMC and SGD are fundamentally different; MCMC typically produces a time-homogeneous, stationary, ergodic chain and SGD produces a time-inhomogeneous and non-stationary chain that converges to a Dirac mass distribution \citep{bridging}.
 Due to these differences, the existing theoretical results of the batch-means estimator of MCMC are not applicable for SGD.
 However, as we will see, the tools utilized in output analysis for MCMC find use in setting up a workflow for statistical inference in SGD.

 The proposed doubling batching structure is developed to allow for finite-sample improvements in the estimation of $\Sigma$.
 As discussed in \cite{chen2020aos,chen2021jasa}, due to the Markovian structure of $\{\theta_i\}_{i=1}^{n}$, the estimator of $\Sigma$ is often under-biased for any finite $n$; this bias is one of the primary reasons for the underwhelming inferential performance of most estimators of $\Sigma$.
 Our batching technique allows for a memory-efficient, consistent, and a bias-reduced estimator of $\Sigma$ using the lugsail technique of \cite{vats:lugsail}.
-Such a bias-reduction technique cannot be applied to IBS estimator of \cite{chen2021jasa}.
+Such a bias-reduction technique cannot be applied to the IBS estimator of \cite{chen2021jasa}.

-It is worth pausing here to reflect on how do we expect practitioners to use estimators of $\Sigma$?
-Using the asymptotic normality in \eqref{eq:pj_normal} and consistent estimators of $\Sigma$, it is possible to implement traditional multivariate hypothesis tests.
-However, in predictive modeling, this may not be of interest.
-There is, instead, a need to arrive at marginal-friendly \textit{simultaneous} confidence intervals for $\theta^*$ that allow for easy interpretation.
-So far, estimators of $\Sigma$ have been employed to make either uncorrected marginal confidence intervals, or uninterpretable ellipsoidal confidence regions.
-Adapting tools developed in stochastic simulation, we construct marginal confidence intervals with simultaneous coverage that utilize consistent estimators of $\Sigma$.
+{ It is worth considering how practitioners are expected to use estimators of $\Sigma$: two potential uses are as follows.
+First, estimating $\Sigma$ allows for an interpretation on the quality of estimation of $\theta^*$, particularly in smaller dimensions.
+Secondly, estimators of $\Sigma$ can then be employed to yield estimators of variability of functions of $\hat{\theta}_n$, aiding in uncertainty quantification for predictions.
+We explore this second point more carefully in Section~\ref{sec:sims}. } Further, using the asymptotic normality in \eqref{eq:pj_normal} and consistent estimators of $\Sigma$, it is possible to implement traditional multivariate hypothesis tests. { That is, a consistent estimator of $\Sigma$ can be used to construct an ellipsoidal confidence region for $\theta^*$ using \eqref{eq:pj_normal}.
+In high dimensional prediction models, where testing may not be a priority, such confidence regions cease to convey a useful interpretation.
+Instead, simultaneous hyper-rectangular confidence regions allow easy interpretations for every marginal component, while also retaining coverage of the confidence region.
+This naturally, comes at the cost of the volume of the confidence region.
+We term such hyper-rectangular regions as ``marginal-friendly''.} So far, estimators of $\Sigma$ have been employed to make either uncorrected marginal confidence intervals, or uninterpretable ellipsoidal confidence regions.
+Adapting tools developed in stochastic simulation, we construct { marginal-friendly confidence regions} with simultaneous coverage that utilize consistent estimators of $\Sigma$.